beyond-all-reason/teiserver/documents/planned_designs/clustering.md

 Various services place their PID into ETS, this should be changed to be a Registry.
 Long term we might want to swap to a pool system and things being in a Registry will make this easier.

 ##### PubSub.broadcast
 Currently we use `broadcast` but in some cases we might need to either include the node with the data or use `broadcast_local`.
-One example would be achievements, we don't want to double-count them.

 Additionally we should change anything that would normally be send(pid) to instead either be `GenServer.cast` or a `PubSub.broadcast` to make it more explicit.